awsdocs/amazon-sqs-developer-guide/doc_source/sqs-setting-up.md

 1. After you download the `.csv` file, choose **Close**\.
 When you create an access key, the key pair is active by default, and you can use the pair right away\.

 **Related topics**
-+ [What Is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*
++ [What is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*
-+ [AWS Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) in *AWS General Reference*
++ [AWS security credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) in *AWS General Reference*

 ## Step 4: Get ready to use the example code<a name="sqs-get-ready-to-use-example-code"></a>